 - All the expenses, repair costs, maintenance costs, and cost of renovation must be paid with IRA funds.
 In some cases, the investor has to pay external professionals for managing the property.

-- The investor or their family members cannot use the property for their personal or professional purposes.
+- The investor or their family members cannot use the property for personal or professional purposes.

 The Lilypads bottom line

-Hence, it is advisable that the investors who do not wish to actively participate in real property management must refrain from IRA.
+Hence, it is advisable that investors who do not wish to participate in real property management activities must refrain from IRA.
 Other securitized real estate strategies like REITs that allow indirect property ownership are also held in regular IRAs.